chickenparmesean/sherlock_scraper2/replit.md

 ## Overview

-This is an enhanced Node.js web scraping application designed to extract comprehensive auditor data from the Sherlock DeFi security audit platform.
-The system scrapes audits.sherlock.xyz to collect detailed information about security auditors for automated Figma slide generation, including rankings, earnings, vulnerability discovery statistics, and profile images.
+This is a comprehensive Node.js application that combines web scraping and Figma API integration for automated slide generation.
+The system extracts detailed auditor data from the Sherlock DeFi security audit platform (audits.sherlock.xyz) and provides Figma API integration to create professional slides automatically.
+It captures rankings, earnings, vulnerability discovery statistics, and profile images for seamless slide generation workflow.

 ## User Preferences